DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Retcon: There have been several of these, not always done on purpose.

-Ret Gone: Ribbons the Gothitelle, and several Pokémon that were born because of the trainers vanish when the timeline was altered.
-However, Helios and Limna managed to avoid this fate thanks to the power of the Adamant Orb.
+Ret Gone: Ribbons the Gothitelle, and several other Pokémon that were born because of the trainers vanish when the timeline was altered.
+However, Helios and Limna managed to avoid this fate thanks to the power of the Adamant Orb making them time paradoxes.

 Tagg's Zweilous and later Hydreigon wanting to eat someone or something.